Through "NAEP University," continuing education and professional development are cornerstones of NAEP's mission and purpose.

 NAEP's Procurement Academy is an in-person, two-day event held just outside of Baltimore.
 Delivered in three Tiers, the NAEP Procurement Academy provides best practices, insider intelligence and market knowledge needed to propel your career.
 Read more

+Tier I: Foundation is best suited for those new to procurement Tier II: Professional takes a deeper dive into the role of procurement, ethics, customer service, and strategy.
 Tier III: Professional Plus expands upon the skills introduced in Tier II: Professional.
 Sessions include leadership, emotional intelligence, communicating at all levels, meeting effectiveness, decision-making, cultural competency and conflict resolution.

 One of the elements within NAEP University that doesn't require travel are on-demand webinars.
 These virtual one-hour trainings are facilitated by industry experts and/or NAEP members and contain topical information for purchasing and procurement professionals.
 Browse On-Demand Webinars

 While NAEP is the national organization, it consists of several district and regional chapters.
 Many of these chapters offer their own in-person events and continuing education.
 Most of these events are two to three-days, but some include one-day workshops, as well.